v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/randomized-benchmarking/BRB.md

 ## Limitations

-- This protocol only scales for the benchmarking of Clifford gate sets.
+- This protocol can benchmark any set of gates able to generate the Clifford group, but it only scales well for the benchmarking of Clifford gate sets.

 ## Extension